-- (1) The final destination or route shall be displayed on the outside of the train on the platform side adjacent to at least one of the passenger access doors on a minimum of alternate vehicles of the train. - (2) Where trains operate in a system, in which dynamic visual information is given on the station platform every 50 m or less, and destination or route information is also provided on the front of the train, it is not mandatory to provide information on the sides of vehicles. - (3) The final destination or route of the train shall be displayed inside each vehicle. - (4) The next stop of the train shall be displayed such that it can be read from a minimum of 51 % of passenger seats inside each vehicle including 51 % of the priority seats, and from all wheelchair spaces. - (5) The dynamic visual information system shall have the capability to display the next stop of the train at least two minutes before arrival at the station concerned.
-If the next station is less than two minutes planned journey time away, the system shall have the capability to display the next station immediately following departure from the previous station.
+- (1) The final destination or route shall be displayed on the outside of the train on the platform side adjacent to at least one of the passenger access doors on a minimum of alternate vehicles of the train. - (2) Where trains operate in a system, in which dynamic visual information is given on the station platform every 50 m or less, and destination or route information is also provided on the front of the train, it is not mandatory to provide information on the sides of vehicles. - (3) The final destination or route of the train shall be displayed inside each vehicle. - (4) The next stop of the train shall be displayed such that it can be read from a minimum of 51 % of passenger seats inside each vehicle including 51 % of the priority seats, and from all wheelchair spaces. - (5) This The dynamic visual information system shall be displayed have the capability to display the next stop of the train at least two minutes before arrival at the station concerned.
+If the next station is less than two minutes planned journey time away, the system shall have the capability to display the next station-shall be displayed immediately following departure from the previous station.

 - (6) The requirement to make the destination and 'next stop' information visible from 51 % of passenger seats does not apply to compartment carriages where the compartments have a maximum of 8 seats and are served by an adjacent corridor.
-However, this information shall be visible to a person standing in a corridor outside a compartment and to a passenger occupying a wheelchair space. - (7) The dynamic visual information system may display information about the next stop on the same support as the final destination. - (8) If the system is automated, it shall be possible to suppress or correct incorrect or misleading information. - (9) Internal and external displays shall comply with the requirements of points (10) to (13).
+However, this information shall be visible to a person standing in a corridor outside a compartment and to a passenger occupying a wheelchair space. - (7) The dynamic visual information system may display information about the next stop may be displayed on the same support as the final destination.
+However, it shall revert to show the final destination as soon as the train has stopped. - (8) If the system is automated, it shall be possible to suppress or correct incorrect or misleading information - (9) Internal and external displays shall comply with the requirements of point 5.3.2.7.
+In this point points (10) to (13).
 In these points, the term 'display' shall be understood as any support of dynamic information. - (10) Each station name (which may be abbreviated), or words of messages, shall be displayed for a minimum of 2 seconds. - (11) If a scrolling display is used (either horizontal or vertical), each complete word shall be displayed for a minimum of 2 seconds and the horizontal scrolling speed shall not exceed an average of 6 characters per second. - (12) Upper Case Letters and numbers used in external displays shall have a minimum height of 70 mm on front displays and 35 mm on side displays. - (13) Internal displays shall be designed for a maximum viewing distance according to the following formula:

-Table 5a

-Maximum viewing distance of the internal displays for rolling stock
+Table 5a Maximum viewing distance of the internal displays for rolling stock

 Reading distance Height of upper case letters and numbers

-< 8 750 mm (reading distance/250) mm
+&lt; 8 750 mm (reading distance/250) mm

 8 750 to 10 000 mm 35 mm

 10 000 mm (reading distance/285) mm